donattodev-templates/fastapi/README.md

-# pyservice
+# PyService
-Python FastAPI template for microservices
+Python FastAPI template for microservices - internal use only